 Covers major issues in monetary economics, focusing on the core theoretical models employed in monetary economics.
 Topics include: money in general equilibrium; money-in-the-utility function approaches; cash-in-advance models; search-based models; welfare costs of inflation; optimal inflation tax; informational frictions in monetary economies; financial and credit frictions; nominal price and wage frictions; time-dependent and state-dependent models of price adjustment; and money in new Keynesian models.

-Covers major issues in empirical macroeconomics, focusing on structural vector auto-regressions (VARs) and solution and estimation of dynamic stochastic general equilibrium (DSGE) models.
-Topics include: recursive identification; long-run restrictions; sign-restrictions; Bayesian estimation of DSGE models; model comparisons; non-linear solution methods for DSGE models; particle filters and other advanced topics related to empirical macroeconomics.
+Covers major issues in business-cycle macroeconomics, focusing on structural vector auto-regressions (VARs); solution and estimation of dynamic stochastic general equilibrium (DSGE) models; and solution and estimation of other models—including with slack and unemployment.
+Topics include: recursive identification; long-run restrictions; sign restrictions; Bayesian estimation; model comparisons; non-linear solution methods; particle filters; and other advanced topics related to business-cycle macroeconomics.

 Focuses on the use of disaggregated data on firms, establishments, workers, and households in macroeconomic research.
 Students learn about commonly used administrative records, survey data, quasi-experiments, etc., and their use to answer questions of interest to macroeconomists.